PowerGridModel/.github/profile/README.md

 Power Grid Model is a high-performance open-source project for steady-state distribution power system analysis.

-For transimission grid calculation, please refer to the [powsybl](https://www.powsybl.org/) project.

 Find the latest information on the project on `TODO: the project's website`.

 The calculation core package `power-grid-model` is available at [PyPI repository](https://pypi.org/project/power-grid-model/),